 Preparation

-The most important thing to remember is to keep the raisins aside as they should be added after cooking.
+The most important thing to remember is to keep the raisins aside as they need to be added after cooking.

-First, prepare all the ingredients by weighing them properly.
+First of all, prepare all the ingredients by weighing them carefully.
 This way, you won’t risk making mistakes with the WW points.

 Chop the almonds and raisins separately.

-In the pan, mix the oat flakes, chopped almonds, and seeds.
-Then add the maple syrup and mix thoroughly.
+In the tray, mix the rolled oats, chopped almonds, and seeds.
+Then add the maple syrup and mix very well.

-Finally, lightly compact the mixture without pressing too hard.
+Finally, lightly compact the mix without pressing too much.

-Cooking is done at 320°F, but it obviously depends on the different air fryer models; I have the Philips Airfryer XXL.
+Cooking is done at 320°F, but obviously, it depends on the various fryer models, so you have to adjust a bit on your own.

 Cook for a total of 16 minutes in 3 stages: